gui2de/ppol6818-spring2026/week2-github/fm795/bio.md

 #### Karachi 101 by Fabiha

-* Karachi si the third most unlivable city in the world according to the Economic Intelligence Unit at the Economist -- yet I managed to live there for about 25 years so you know my srvival skills are great
+* Karachi is the third most unlivable city in the world according to the Economic Intelligence Unit at the Economist -- yet I managed to live there for about 25 years so you know my survival skills are great
 * In terms of population, Karachi is about 29 times bigger than Washington DC -- which is why DC alienates me
 * *The first hill the I will die on*: Karachi has THE BEST food in the entire Pakistan
 * *The second hill that I will die on*: Karachi also has one of the prettiest sunsets in Pakistan

-Anyways, enough about Karachi, here is a picture of me taking a nap when I should have started investing in stocks and bitcons:
+Anyways, enough about Karachi, here is a picture of me taking a nap when I should have started investing in stocks and bitcoins:

 ![alt text](<childhood pic.jpg>)